databrickslabs/feature-factory/README.md

 ## 1. The Channel Class
 The Channel class implements the Feature Factory's framework.
 This class must be created and customized based on the caveats, contingencies, and uniqueness of the data at hand.
-As this class is defined by the organization it can be extended as much as necessary to accomodate the needs of its users.
+As this class is defined by the organization it can be extended as much as necessary to accommodate the needs of its users.

 For the remainder of this section an instance of Store will be created and used in examples.
 The Store object inherits from Channel and can be found in the channelDemoStore directory. `Store` will be used for examples.